20 Questions for Politial Candidates

 Why I Am a Nerd

 A friend of mine asked me why The Avengers was such a big deal.
-He's not a sci-fi fan and didn't get the appeal for me.
-It wasn't judgmental on his part (he's a pretty open minded sort), just a genuine effort to try to understand.
+He's not particularly a sci-fi fan (though he is quite knowledgeable about science) and didn't get the appeal for me.

 I get the question.
 Non-nerds often look at nerds with puzzlement.
-Why would people, such as a 69-year-old man, find entertainment and even fulfillment from watching a movie or TV show with giant fictional reptiles, powered beings, or an extraterrestrial with exaggerated dental problems?
+Why would people find entertainment and even fulfillment from watching a movie or TV show with giant fictional reptiles, powered beings, or extraterrestrials with exaggerated dental problems?
 Doesn't it feel a little, um, juvenile?

 Fair question.
 But like many things in life, different people like different things for different reasons.